 - Both the coin’s obverse and reverse have been created by Royal Mint coin designer Jody Clark

-- Struck by The Royal Mint, the home of every official United Kingdom coin struck during Her Majesty The Queen’s reign
+- Struck by The Royal Mint, the home of every official United Kingdom coin struck during Her Late Majesty The Queen’s reign